Have you found your NICHE?

 This is the insensitivity of trying to be something to everyone, you totally miss those who truly need you, mainly because you grouped everyone together.

 Your product or service is special, you have made a considered decision to provide this, as a business.
 Yes, to make money, yes to help someone, yes to fill a gap, yes because you saw the opportunity.
 Whatever your reason, you started your business, regardless of why.

-But in order to serve, in order to succeed, in order to make the money you have pitched in your forecast, you need to sell to those who need you.
+But in order to serve, in order to succeed, in order to generate the money you have forecasted, you need to sell to those who need you.
 Your customers, who perhaps don’t even know you exist, or that they even need you in the first place, want to connect with you, relate to you, and be engaged with you and your brand.

 When you preach to the masses you are bypassing those who are waiting for you because you haven’t spoken directly to them.
 They cannot hear you over the white noise of every other brand.
 They don’t feel special, they don’t feel understood.

 Committing to a niche means committing to your business, committing to your brand.